Neural Exec: Learning (and Learning from) Execution Triggers for Prompt Injection Attacks: Conclusion and Future Work

 In this work, \textbf{we demonstrate that a motivated attacker can drastically increase the effectiveness of prompt injection attacks by relying on a new family of execution triggers that we call~\nexec}.
-Our key insight is that it is possible to use an optimization-driven approach to automatically discover suitable combinations of tokens in the LLM's input space that result in effective execution triggers.
-To generate a \nexec, we then frame the creation of a trigger as a differentiable search problem and use discrete optimization to solve it, bypassing any need for manual engineering~\cite{ignore_previous_prompt}.
+Our key insight is that attacker can use an optimization-based approach to automatically discover novel combinations of tokens in the LLM's input space that result in effective execution triggers, bypassing any need for manual engineering of prompts~\cite{ignore_previous_prompt, liu2023prompt}.

 These algorithmically generated execution triggers are designed to reliably activate payloads even when incorporated into complex and lengthy prompts, outperforming the effectiveness of manually crafted ones~\cite{ignore_previous_prompt, liu2023prompt, blogpi2, blogpi1}.
-In scenarios of targeted attacks, where the adversary has white-box access to the language model, our findings indicate that \nexec\ triggers achieve an improvement in effectiveness ranging from $200\%$ to $500\%$ compared to existing attacks.
-More critically, \nexec~triggers present a marked deviation in form and token distribution from any known attack (see Figure~\ref{fig:injectedpromptex}), potentially side-stepping mitigation techniques predicated on the current understanding of execution triggers.
+In scenarios of targeted attacks, our findings indicate that \nexec\ triggers achieve an improvement in effectiveness ranging from $200\%$ to $500\%$ compared to existing attacks.
+More critically, \nexec~triggers present a marked deviation in form and token distribution from any known prompt injection attack (see Figure~\ref{fig:injectedpromptex}), potentially side-stepping mitigation techniques predicated on the current understanding of execution triggers.

-The optimization-based approach allows us to impose arbitrary biases into the search process and converge towards triggers with specific properties and functionalities.
-In this direction, we show that adversaries can optimize triggers to be \textbf{robust against common pre-processing operations such as those involved in Retrieval-Augmented Generation (RAG)} pipelines~\cite{lewis2020retrieval}.
-In particular, we demonstrate that execution triggers can be designed to persist through \textit{chunking} and contextual filtering, enabling payloads to reliably traverse the pre-processing pipeline and reach the LLM's input.
-Ultimately, this simple additional property fundamentally increases the effectiveness of \textit{indirect} prompt injection attacks against real-world applications, which often operate under the RAG paradigm.
+Our optimization-based approach allows us to impose arbitrary biases into the search process and converge towards triggers with unseen properties and functionalities.
+In this direction, we demonstrate that adversaries can design triggers to be \textbf{robust against common pre-processing operations such as those involved in Retrieval-Augmented Generation (RAG)}~\cite{lewis2020retrieval}.
+In particular, we demonstrate that execution triggers can be designed to persist through \textit{chunking} and contextual filtering, enabling payloads to reliably traverse the whole execution pipeline and reach the LLM's input.
+We then show how this additional property fundamentally increases the effectiveness of \textit{indirect} prompt injection attacks against real-world applications, which heavily rely on the RAG paradigm to operate. \new{We report results for multiple open-source LLMs including Mixture-of-Experts-based ones such as \texttt{Mixtral-8x7B} and recent state-of-the-art models like \texttt{Llama-3}, for which we are able to forge triggers with $\sim\!95\%$ attack success rate.}